jermspeaks/christmas-adventure/README.md

 - `page-mapping.json` - Generated file mapping sections to random page numbers
 - `UNFINISHED_BRANCHES.md` - Documentation of choices pointing to non-existent sections
 - `DUPLICATE_CHOICES.md` - Documentation of sections with multiple choices leading to the same destination
+- `ISLANDS.md` - Documentation of sections with no incoming links (unreachable sections)
 - `CHARACTERS.md` - Reference guide listing all named characters in the story

 ## Quick Start